reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 Writing suitable commit messages can save a lot of time in producing applications and answers to many "why" and "how" questions.

-## Why good commit message is important?
+## Why is a good commit message important?
 Commit messages are a way of **communication between team members**.
 Let's say there's a bug in the application which was not there before.
 To find out what made the problem, reading the commit messages could be handy.
 The proper commit message can **save a great deal of time** finding the recent changes related to the bug.

 Being a new member of a team and working on projects you haven't seen before has its challenges.
 If you have a task to add some logic to some part of the code, previous good commit messages can help you find out **where and how** to add it.